 Eagleton Faculty, Staff and Visiting Associates

-Velez was named Number 1 on the 2014 NJ BIZ Power 50 Healthcare list, where she had been listed for six consecutive years.
-She serves on the board of Drew University, where she is a member of the Executive Committee and chairs the Committee on Trustees.
-Additionally, Velez serves on the board of Special Olympics NJ.
-Among a number of special awards, she recently received the Distinguished Alumni Award from Rutgers Law School in 2017, was the recipient of the 2015 Codey Award from Carrier Clinic, and received the 2015 Spirit of the Arc award from Arc of New Jersey.
+Velez received her Bachelor of Arts in economics from Drew University and holds a Juris Doctorate from Rutgers School of Law, Newark.
+Ms. Velez was named Top 25 Innovators in Healthcare by Modern Healthcare in 2019, and Number 1 on the 2014 NJBIZ Power 50 Healthcare list, where she had been listed for six consecutive years.
+She serves on the board of Drew University, where she is a member of the Executive Committee and chairs the Committee on Trustees, and is a board member of NJ Future.
+She is a Visiting Associate of the Eagleton Institute of Politics.
+Among a number of special awards, she received the Distinguished Alumni Award from Rutgers Law School in 2017, was the recipient of the 2015 Codey Award from Carrier Clinic, and received the 2015 Spirit of the Arc award from Arc of New Jersey.
 In 2013, the Women Lawyers Association of New Jersey presented Velez with the Women’s Initiative and Leaders in Law Award.